Media: The United States is setting up military raids in Venezuela. Donald Trump: Not at all

 Context of tension around Venezuela

-The United States has been increasing pressure on Nicolas Maduro's regime for months, accusing him of supporting drug smuggling and destabilising the region.
-Trump had previously confirmed that he had allowed the CIA to conduct secret operations and considered military operations on land, but clearly stated that the decision to attack had not been made.
+United States They have been increasing pressure on Nicolas Maduro's regime for months, accusing him of supporting drug trafficking and destabilising the region.
+Trump had previously confirmed that he had authorised the CIA to conduct covert operations and considered military operations on land, but made it clear that the decision to attack had not been made.

 Causes of voltage